Lesson 5 Business

 Category: Idiomatic Expressions

-6. When you want to speak to the person in charge of a meeting (Mrs. Brown, woman) you say:
+6. When you want to speak to the person who is in charge of the meeting (a man - mister Jones), you say:

 7 / 22